YJPL/film-storyboards/_pages/process.md

 **Editing before filming**

-Storyboarding allows you to see the whole picture of a project at once.
-In Film, a medium where a team creates a single story working together, it’s a simple yet unique way to keep a global perspective.
+Storyboarding enables you to see the whole picture of a project at once.
+In Film, a medium where a team creates a single story, a storyboard is a simple yet unique way to keep a global perspective.
 As a planning tool, a storyboard helps the production prepare and budget a sequence.
-But it is also a powerful writing tool.
-As a visual screenplay, it lets you see how a story works in images.
-It helps you organize and test its sequences, rhythm, and flow.
-Thus, editing before filming.
+Furthermore, it is also a powerful writing tool, as a visual screenplay to help you see how a story would work in images.
+It lets you organize and test its sequences, rhythm, and flow.
+Thus, *editing before filming*.
 * * *

 I work on a daily, weekly or per project fee.